Collin-M-Brown/Git-Changes-Highlighter/README.md

 Notes on merged commits not appearing in Commit Repo dropdown:
 When a branch is merged into another, a merged commit will be created.
 This commit will usually not appear in the git blame data unless conflicts were resolved in this commit.
-A typical merged commit might look like this commit <Hash A>\n
+A typical merged commit might look like this

-Merge: <Hash B> <Hash C>\n
+    commit (Hash A)

-Author: <Name>\n
+    Merge: (Hash B) (Hash C)

-Date: <Date>\n
+    Author: (Name)

-\t Merge branch 'branch A' into 'main'\n
+    Date: (Date)

-\t Commit message of merge request
+    Merge branch 'branch A' into 'main'

-in this case <Hash A> will not show up as blame in any files unless the commit <Merge branch 'branch A' into 'main'>
+    Commit message of merge request

-had conflicts that were resolved.
+in this case (Hash A) will not show up as blame in any files unless the commit (Merge branch 'branch A' into 'main') had conflicts that were resolved.

-Therefore, if there were not conflicts, I removed  <Merge branch 'branch A' into 'main'> from the commit repo, since there would be a lot of empty commits.
+Therefore, if there were not conflicts, I removed  (Merge branch 'branch A' into 'main') from the commit repo, since there would be a lot of empty commits.

 ## Requirements